QUICK LINKS: Notarial Services

 Applying for a Certificate of No Impediment in Japan

 Australian citizens and permanent residents are eligible for Certificates of No Impediment to Marriage.
-To apply, complete the application form and submitting it along with your passport and your partner's passport or similar identity document.
-If either party is divorced or widowed, please also provide the relevant divorce order (rikon shomeisho) or death certificate (shibo shomeisho).
+To apply, complete the application form and submit it along with your passport and your partner's passport or similar identity document.
+If either party is divorced or widowed, please also provide the relevant divorce order or death certificate.
 Fees apply.
 We aim to issue certificates within 5 working days.

 Applying in Person